rodolfodpk/go-crablet/docs/minimal-example.md

     return data
 }

+## Key Points

-Queries must be constructed using helper functions (e.g., `NewQuery`, `NewQueryItem`).
+- **Opaque Types**: `Query` and `QueryItem` are opaque types that must be constructed using helper functions (e.g., `NewQuery`, `NewQueryItem`).
 Direct struct access is not supported.
+- **ChannelEventStore**: The example uses `ChannelEventStore` interface for extended functionality including batch projections.
+- **Append Method**: The `Append` method returns only an error, not a position.
+This simplifies the API and enforces DCB semantics.
+- **AppendCondition**: Use the interface directly, not as a pointer (`appendCondition` not `&appendCondition`).
+- **Type Safety**: All queries and conditions are constructed through helper functions, ensuring DCB compliance and improving type safety.